suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

 2. Configuration APIs

-    - create templates and attach templates to devices.
+    - Use vManage APIs to retrieve list of templates and policies, activate/deactivate a policy, edit preferred color in specific Application Aware Routing Policy sequence.

 3. App Route Statistics APIs

-    - Use Aggregation Query APIs to retrieve Application Aware Routing statistics (BFD statistics) for Overlay Tunnels and create report of average latency/loss/jitter.
+    - Use Aggregation Query APIs to retrieve Application Aware Routing statistics (BFD statistics) for Overlay Tunnels and create report of average latency/loss/jitter and vQoE score.

 4. Alarms APIs